andikatjacobdennis/HTML-Advanced/README.md

       - 20.2.1 Following Web Standards and W3C Recommendations
       - 20.2.2 Learning Resources and Communities for HTML Developers
       - 20.2.3 Keeping Up with Browser Updates and Features

+Would you like any further adjustments or additions?